ninioArtillero/RTG/README.md

 ## Development

-The project is being developed with GHC 9.4.8 and has been successfully built also with GHC v.9.6.5.
+The project is being developed with GHC 9.4.8

 Use `nix-shell` to load a development environment using nix.